mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 Overtime we count them up -- some of them happen more and some of them happen less.
 When we take those counts and normalize them we get probabilities.
 That is our estimate of the transition function for (s,a).
 We do that for all (state , action)  pairs.
 In addition we discover the rewards that are associated with (s,a) and s' whenever we experience that transition.

 So we're going to act for a while , we're gonna accumulate counts of various things , we're gonna turn them into probabilities.
 Once that's all done we have a transition function T and a rewards function R. They're probably not correct but they are structurally what we need to run things like value iteration.
 So we learned a MDP.
 And then we solve it.

+ - Step 1: Learn empirical MDP model
+    - Count outcomes s' for each s, a
+    - Normalize to give an estimate of T̂(s,a,s')
+    - Discover each  R̂(s,a,s') when we experience (s, a, s')
+ - Step 2: Solve the learned MDP
+    - For example, use value iteration, as before

 Now there are a lot of small points here that are very important like how do you know how to act , how do you know how many counts you need , how do you know how close you're gonna be.
 We're not going to get very much into those details now , we'll come back to the idea of how to learn a good model.